nikolay-dimitrov256/phases-of-organiser-app/README.md

 **03 organiser_cli.py** - An organiser, working with a to do list, appointments with a due date, and completed tasks for the day for some (dis)satisfaction.

 **04 notifier.py** - A notifier app.
 It takes the appointments for the day from the save file, and gives the user a reminder when starting the app, and an hour before the appointment time.
 A good idea would be to make the app start automatically at the boot of the computer.

+**05 organiser_gui** - Same functionality as the cli organiser, but with a graphic user interface, and an added "Notes" module.